nepalez/pg_trunk/README.md

 ## Documentation

 The gem provides a lot of additional methods to create, rename, change a drop various objects.
-You can find the necessary details in the gem's [wiki].
+You can find the necessary details [here](https://rubydoc.info/gems/pg_trunk/ActiveRecord/Migration).

 ## Installation